Login

 What is the best underlayment for luxury vinyl plank flooring?

-What base does vinyl flooring need?
+What base does vinyl flooring require?

-What happens if you don&#;t put underlayment under vinyl plank flooring?
+What happens if you don't put underlayment under vinyl plank flooring?

 Can you put vinyl plank floors directly on subfloor?

-Do you need to install underlayment for vinyl plank flooring?
+Is underlayment necessary for vinyl plank flooring?

-Installing underlayment for vinyl plank flooring is advisable, especially if the vinyl planks do not come with an attached pad, to enhance comfort and moisture protection.
+Installing underlayment is recommended, particularly if the vinyl planks lack an attached pad, to boost comfort and moisture control.

 Can you lay vinyl flooring without underlay?